 - Set aside a monthly premium or two in your savings account in the event the primary occupant misses a payment.

 - Keep the lines of communication open with the primary occupant.
 Encourage them to be open and honest if they think they might miss a payment.

-Most importantly, you should only become a nonoccupant co-client for people who you know are responsible.
+Most importantly, you should only become a nonoccupant co-client for people whom you know are responsible.
 It’s best to never agree to co-sign on a loan for someone you just met or someone who might have a rocky financial situation.

 Benefits Of Having A Co-Signer For Your House

 Having a nonoccupant co-client on your loan can make it much easier to get a mortgage.
 Here are a few of the benefits that come along with applying for a mortgage with a nonoccupant co-client: